 Dr. Fran Walfish: Yes.
-There are positive aspects to most of these different theories, and I think there are ways to pluck out the positive aspects and inject them into your own parenting style without categorizing and calling yourself an attachment theory parent, a free-range parent, or this or that.
+There are positive aspects to most of these different theories, and I think there are ways to pluck out the positive aspects and inject them into your own parenting style without categorizing and calling yourself an attachment theory parent who follows attachment parenting, a free-range parent, or this or that.

 When I was a kid, we only had Dr. Spock.
 Today there are so many theories, I think parents get confused about who to listen to and start doubting their judgment.
 Parents need to amp up the volume of their own “uh oh” voice, listen to their own intuition and use what works for their own comfort zone.